 I hear it often

-Let’s do this because it’s the low hanging fruit.
+Let’s do X because it’s the low hanging fruit.

 Low hanging fruits are easy, and dull.
 They are the opposite of curiosity, creativity and innovation.
 They are in the realm of the obvious.

-Dealing with the obvious doesn’t require you to take risks, or to explore the uncharted territories or to deal with uncertainty, and most importantly, you don’t need to learn anything new because you don’t fail, and you don’t fail because there’s nothing new or unexplored about the obvious.
+Dealing with the obvious doesn’t require you to take risks, or to explore the uncharted territories or to deal with uncertainty.
+There is no need to learn anything new because you don’t fail, you don’t fail because there’s nothing new or unexplored about the obvious.
+Follow the recipe, get the results.

 Low hanging fruits are also where everyone else is lurking, and thus the question becomes “Who can pick more faster?
-Who ends the day at 5:00 PM with more in their basket?”, and as such it becomes a race to the bottom.
+Who ends the day with more in their basket?”, and as such it becomes a race to the bottom.

 Even if there was enough justifiable value in going after them, which often is not the case, then because they are, by definition, within reach for everyone, and everyone is reaching out for them, the value margin will be driven to zero, and the game becomes “Catching up to others”.